EQing in Octaves: Part 1

 What does Gold Clip do?

-Gold Clip includes two loudness saturation algorithms called Gold as well as a unique mid to high frequency peak processor called Alchemy.
-Both processors are integrated into the clipping algorithm to produce a maximally smooth and loud master.
+Gold Clip includes two loudness saturation algorithms, both called Gold, as well as a unique mid-to-high frequency peak processor called Alchemy.
+Both processors are integrated into the clipping algorithm to deliver a maximally smooth and loud master.

 The Three Main Functions